-Use the God’s Gift to Humans
+10. Use God’s Gift to Humans

 Always use common sense while surfing the internet on your phone.
-You may encounter with the ads that are device and location targeted.
-If you have Samsung Galaxy then you may find ads like Your Samsung Galaxy S7 getting Slow, Click here to Boost.
+You may encounter with the ads that are device and location-targeted.
+If you have Samsung Galaxy then you may find ads like Your Samsung Galaxy S10 getting Slow, Click here to Boost.
 And some users clicked on that then it all starts.
 One App will install that will start popping up the annoying ads, then one more app, which ultimately ruins your phone.
 It only ruins the phone but will also start tracking your activities.
-So, never become the prey of such kind of ads and use your brain while on the Internet.
+So, never become the prey of such kinds of ads and use your brain while on the Internet.

-Protect Android from Virus and Malware
+Protect Android from Malware & Spyware: Final Words

 To save your virtual identity and data, it is necessary to have some basic knowledge of Internet security.
-Android phones are the easiest way for anyone to get access to the Internet and people use the internet like crazy.
-They upload every moment of their life onto the Internet without knowing the consequences.
+Android phones are the easiest way for anyone to get access to the Internet and people use the internet like crazy and Android is vulnerable.

 Through Android Smartphones, companies like Google, Facebook always tracks you and try to know your preferences, likes, dislikes, behavior, websites you visit, content you read or watch and then tailored the advertisements according to your taste and preferences.
 That way, you are never safe and there is nothing like Privacy these days.
 But it is always better to safeguard your data and privacy from attackers.